dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/SplitTable.md

 When you pre-split your data, make sure that you set the `skipSampling` parameter to `true` when calling `SYSCS_UTIL.BULK_IMPORT_HFILE`; that tells the bulk import procedure that you have already split your data.
 {: .noteIcon}

-The [Importing Data: Using Bulk HFile Import](tutorials_ingest_importbulkhfile.html) section of our *Importing Data Tutorial* describes the different methods for using our bulk HFile import functionality.
+The [Best Practices: Bulk Importing Flat Files](bestpractices_ingest_bulkimport.html) section of our *Importing Data Tutorial* describes the different methods for using our bulk HFile import functionality.

 ## Example {#Example}